Governance

 We will continue to contribute to extending healthy life expectancies and aim for sustainable growth by working to solve medical issues through the creation of new technologies and innovations.

-6. Climate change and other environmental risks
+7. Climate change and other environmental factors

 Threats and opportunities